samid737/scrambledev/_posts/2017-11-13-object-oriented-aircraft-model-sounds-engine-model.md

 ## Feel the bass

-Just to fool around A bit, I made some custom aircraft sound effects.
+Just to fool around a bit, I made some custom aircraft sound effects.
 Different engine sounds are added and their volumes are adjusted to match the engine thrust setting.
 No pitch adjustments unfortunately....not yet at least.
 Idle sounds, full power, afterburner thrust are added.
 A nice [soundtrack](https://www.youtube.com/watch?v=L9epcjTej7E) is also added to the video below just to spice things up (THIS WILL NOT ADDED TO THE GAME).
 A stall warning beep sound is also added.

 ## Mission